duriantaco/pykomodo/README.md

 ### Front-end Usage

-To run the front end for chunking, just use `komodo --dashboard`
+To run the front end for chunking, just use `komodo run`

 ## Advanced LLM Features